nickareias/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate-Tic-Tac-Toe
 #[click here to play](https://nickareias.github.io/Ultimate-Tic-Tac-Toe/)
 ####This is a javascript program of ultimate tic-tac-toe.
-I programmed the AI using a breadth first search with game theory to prune bad branches.
+I programmed the AI using a breadth first search with game theory and alpha beta pruning to save computation time.
 #####The game graphics and rules are from someone elses code, I used it as a framework to develop the AI.
 ##The heuristics are based on:
 1. valuing overal number of squares owned